pymc-devs/pymc-examples/examples/diagnostics_and_criticism/model_averaging.myst.md

 +++ {"papermill": {"duration": 0.068882, "end_time": "2020-11-29T12:13:08.020372", "exception": false, "start_time": "2020-11-29T12:13:07.951490", "status": "completed"}}

 When confronted with more than one model we have several options.
-One of them is to perform model selection, using for example a given Information Criterion as exemplified the PyMC examples {ref}`pymc:model_comparison` and the {ref}`GLM-model-selection`.
+One of them is to perform model selection, using for example a given Information Criterion as exemplified by the PyMC examples {ref}`pymc:model_comparison` and the {ref}`GLM-model-selection`.
 Model selection is appealing for its simplicity, but we are discarding information about the uncertainty in our models.
-This is somehow similar to computing the full posterior and then just keep a point-estimate like the posterior mean; we may become overconfident of what we really know.
+This is somewhat similar to computing the full posterior and then just keeping a point-estimate like the posterior mean; we may become overconfident of what we really know.
 You can also browse the {doc}`blog/tag/model-comparison` tag to find related posts.

-One alternative is to perform model selection but discuss all the different models together with the computed values of a given Information Criterion.
+One alternative is to perform model selection but to consider all the different models together with the computed values of a given Information Criterion.
 It is important to put all these numbers and tests in the context of our problem so that we and our audience can have a better feeling of the possible limitations and shortcomings of our methods.
 If you are in the academic world you can use this approach to add elements to the discussion section of a paper, presentation, thesis, and so on.

 Yet another approach is to perform model averaging.
 The idea now is to generate a meta-model (and meta-predictions) using a weighted average of the models.
-There are several ways to do this and PyMC includes 3 of them that we are going to briefly discuss, you will find a more thorough explanation in the work by {cite:t}`Yao_2018`.
+There are several ways to do this.
+PyMC includes three methods that will be briefly discussed in this notebook.
+You will find a more thorough explanation in the work by {cite:t}`Yao_2018`.
 PyMC integrates with ArviZ for model comparison.

 ## Pseudo Bayesian model averaging

-Bayesian models can be weighted by their marginal likelihood, this is known as Bayesian Model Averaging.
-While this is theoretically appealing, it is problematic in practice: on the one hand the marginal likelihood is highly sensible to the specification of the prior, in a way that parameter estimation is not, and on the other, computing the marginal likelihood is usually a challenging task.
+Bayesian models can be weighted by their marginal likelihood, which is known as Bayesian Model Averaging.
+While this is theoretically appealing, it is problematic in practice: on the one hand the marginal likelihood is highly sensitive to the specification of the prior, in a way that parameter estimation is not, and on the other, computing the marginal likelihood is usually a challenging task.
 An alternative route is to use the values of WAIC (Widely Applicable Information Criterion) or LOO (pareto-smoothed importance sampling Leave-One-Out cross-validation), which we will call generically IC, to estimate weights.
 We can do this by using the following formula:

 $$w_i = \frac {e^{ - \frac{1}{2} dIC_i }} {\sum_j^M e^{ - \frac{1}{2} dIC_j }}$$

-Where $dIC_i$ is the difference between the i-esim information criterion value and the lowest one.
-Remember that the lowest the value of the IC, the better.
+Where $dIC_i$ is the difference between the i-th information criterion value and the lowest one.
+Remember that the lower the value of the IC, the better.
 We can use any information criterion we want to compute a set of weights, but, of course, we cannot mix them.

 This approach is called pseudo Bayesian model averaging, or Akaike-like weighting and is an heuristic way to compute the relative probability of each model (given a fixed set of models) from the information criteria values.
-Look how the denominator is just a normalization term to ensure that the weights sum up to one.
+Note that the denominator is just a normalization term to ensure that the weights sum up to one.

 ## Pseudo Bayesian model averaging with Bayesian Bootstrapping

-The above formula for computing weights is a very nice and simple approach, but with one major caveat it does not take into account the uncertainty in the computation of the IC.
+The above formula for computing weights is a nice and simple approach, but with one major caveat: it does not take into account the uncertainty in the computation of the IC.
 We could compute the standard error of the IC (assuming a Gaussian approximation) and modify the above formula accordingly.
 Or we can do something more robust, like using a [Bayesian Bootstrapping](http://www.sumsar.net/blog/2015/04/the-non-parametric-bootstrap-as-a-bayesian-model/) to estimate, and incorporate this uncertainty.

 ## Stacking

 The third approach implemented in PyMC is known as _stacking of predictive distributions_ by {cite:t}`Yao_2018`.
-We want to combine several models in a metamodel in order to minimize the divergence between the meta-model and the _true_ generating model, when using a logarithmic scoring rule this is equivalent to:
+We want to combine several models in a metamodel in order to minimize the divergence between the meta-model and the _true_ generating model.
+When using a logarithmic scoring rule this is equivalent to:

 $$\max_{w} \frac{1}{n} \sum_{i=1}^{n}log\sum_{k=1}^{K} w_k p(y_i|y_{-i}, M_k)$$